yiminghu-SYSU/TQ_Astro_Workshop/README.md

 You can also check out [the mission proposal paper](https://github.com/yiminghu-SYSU/TQ_Astro_Workshop/blob/main/InfoTianQin/Luo_2016_Class._Quantum_Grav._33_035010.pdf) or [the official paper on recent progress](https://github.com/yiminghu-SYSU/TQ_Astro_Workshop/blob/main/InfoTianQin/Mei_ptaa114.pdf)

+We have collected slides from presenters and we encourage all to [take a look](https://github.com/yiminghu-SYSU/TQ_Astro_Workshop/tree/main/slides) before the discussion.
+We also asked presenters to share a number of open questions, they are summarised in the end.

+The [InfoTianQin](https://github.com/yiminghu-SYSU/TQ_Astro_Workshop/tree/main/InfoTianQin) directory contains useful materials about TianQin.
+We encourage our astronomer friends to have a glance.

 ## Collected Questions

 Xian Chen: